 Canadian drivers drive on the right side of the road, similar to the US.
 Honestly, American drivers won’t notice any difference in driving styles in Canada.
 Driving in Canada is extremely similar to driving in the US.

 Unlike Europe, Most rental cars in Canada have an automatic transmission.
-Though it’s still possible to rent a manual car in Canada.
+Though it’s still possible to rent a manual car in Canada if you want.
 Make sure to read your booking carefully so you know what transmission type you have selected.

 When booking a rental car in Canada it’s extremely important to pick one that is suitable for the time of your visit.
-If you are visiting Banff, or any mountains in Canada a 4×4 vehicle should be considered.
-Four-wheel drive vehicles cost more, but they can be necessary for road trips in the mountains.
+If you are visiting an area like Banff, or any mountains in Canada in the winter a 4×4 vehicle should be considered.
+Four-wheel drive vehicles cost more, but they can be necessary for road trips in the mountains or somewhere known for treacherous snowy weather between November and April.

 If you don’t want to rent a 4×4 at the very least get a car with snow tires in the winter.
 Remember that just because you rent a car in Canada in February doesn’t mean you will be given snow tires.
 You have to specifically request these from the rental agency and they may carry an additional fee.
 Some provinces in Canada, like British Columbia, actually require that you have snow tires on your car when traveling in the winter.